NixOS/nixpkgs/nixos/doc/manual/installation/installing-kexec.section.md

 These three files are meant to be copied over to the other already running Linux Distribution.

-Note it's symlinks pointing elsewhere, so `cd` in, and use `scp * root@$destination` to copy it over, rather than rsync.
+Note its symlinks pointing elsewhere, so `cd` in, and use `scp * root@$destination` to copy it over, rather than rsync.

 Once you finished copying, execute `kexec-boot` *on the destination*, and after